mspncp/gosu-wiki/C---Tutorial.md

     };
 ```

-There are a couple of things to say about this:
+There are a couple of things to note about this:

 [[angles2.png|alt=Angles in Gosu]]